pcoleboden/git-hook-tests/Readme.md

 # Setting up commit message validation #

 Checking commit messages happens locally on your machine, not after it has been pushed to GitHub.
+There is some manual work to do when you start a new repository.

 To set this up, you will need to do the following: